Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/process/OrganizeData.md

     │   └── SiteA # Can optionally organize data by additional layer like a specific site with many deployments/ │       └── DeploymentA-1
     ├── DatasetB/
-    └── _processed #directory structure is mirrored in the _processed folder/ ├── DatasetA/
+    └── _processed #everything in this processed folder is created automatically by the software.
+Its directory structure is mirrored of the original datasets, but includes only lightweight processed data.
+        ├── DatasetA/
         │   ├── Deployment1/
         │   │   └── devicename_YYYY-MM-DD/